dixso/custombox/README.md

 Found a bug?
 Please create an issue and include a publicly-accessible demonstration of the bug JSFiddle work well for demonstrating reproducible bugs, but you can use anything as long as it's publicly accessible.

 Have an idea that improves Custombox?
-Please fork this repository, implement your idea (including documentation, if necessary), and submit a pull request.
+Please fork this repository, implement your idea (including documentation, if necessary), and submit a pull request to develop.

 ## Installation